Deep water culture: Plant Growth Requirements in DWC

 Another way to inject oxygen into the nutrient solution is by using liquid oxygen (LOx).
 This method is more common in commercial settings due to the increased initial investment.
 However, it can be an economical choice for mid to large operations.
 Here, pure oxygen is compressed within a tank, and when released into the nutrient solution, forces a high rate of diffusion and oxygenation.
 It is possible to reach post-saturation levels with this method.

 Water temperature is an important factor in oxygen retention in the nutrient solution.
-Water is generally chilled to a temperature between 18–24 °C in order to maintain proper dissolved oxygen concentration since oxygenation solubility in water increases as temperature decreases.
+Water is generally chilled to a temperature between 18 and 24 °C in order to maintain proper dissolved oxygen concentration since oxygenation solubility in water increases as temperature decreases.
 Chilling the water also helps to prevent pathogens such as pythium, delays bolting, and can increase yield.

 Oxygenation can also be achieved by using hydrogen peroxide (H2O2), which serves the dual purpose of also being a sterilizing agent.
 However, using the appropriate amounts is very important as root damage can easily occur if used in excess.
 It is not suitable for reaching the amounts of DO needed for optimal plant growth alone.

 Other water quality parameters such as pH, alkalinity, and EC are also imperative to control, and are usually controlled with injectors and cultural techniques.
 Lettuce, for example, grows best in a pH of 5.6–6.0, EC of 1.1–1.4 dS·m−1, 17 mol·m−2·d−1 daily light integral which may consist of a combination of natural and supplemental lighting, air temperature of 24 °C day/19 °C night, water temperature of 25 °C, and dissolved oxygen of >7 mg·L−3.